Spacetime dynamics of spinning particles - exact electromagnetic analogies: Comparison of the different spin conditions

-As for the application in Sec.~\ref{sub:Radial-Schwa}, the motion in Schwarzschild spacetime of a particle with radial initial velocity, firstly notice that, contrary to what one might naively expect, we cannot extract from symmetry arguments much information about the force on a particle with generic spin $S^{\alpha}$, as, due to it, the problem does not have spherical symmetry.
-Indeed, a force orthogonal to $\vec{e}_{r}$ arises in the analogous electromagnetic setup, cf. Eq.~(\ref{eq:ForceCoulombRadial}).
-Using Pirani condition, with $\mathbf{U}=U^{0}\vec{e}_{0}+U^{r}\vec{e}_{r}$, we have, as discussed in Sec.~\ref{sub:Radial-Schwa}, $\mathbb{H}_{\alpha\beta}=0\Rightarrow DP^{\alpha}/d\tau=0$.
-Hence again we have (\ref{eq:Force Ker-dS}) as equation of motion, with trivial solution $a^{\alpha}=0\Rightarrow P^{\alpha}=mU^{\alpha}$, i.e., the gyroscope radially moves along a geodesic.
-In the case of Dixon condition again we face Eq.~(\ref{eq:P_U_Dixon}) relating $P^{\alpha}$ with $U^{\alpha}$, not being clear which one to set initially along $\vec{e}_{r}$; using the information extracted with Pirani condition, in order to represent the same problem, it must be $\vec{P}$; then using Eq.~(\ref{eq:P_U_Dixon_Tidal}), and noticing that $(\mathbb{H}^{P})_{\alpha\beta}=0$, we see that, as expected $P^{\alpha}\parallel U^{\alpha}$ and $DP^{\alpha}/d\tau=0$.
+As for the application in Sec.~\ref{sub:Radial-Schwa}, the motion in the Schwarzschild spacetime of a particle with radial initial velocity, first notice that, for a particle with \emph{generic} spin $S^{\alpha}$, the problem does not have spherical symmetry (regardless of the spin condition; indeed, a force orthogonal to $\vec{e}_{r}$ arises in the analogous electromagnetic setup, cf.~Eq.~(\ref{eq:ForceCoulombRadial})).
+Using the MP condition, setting $\vec{U}=U^{r}\vec{e}_{r}$, we have, cf.~Eqs.~(\ref{eq:HabSchwa}), $\mathbb{H}_{\alpha\beta}=0\Rightarrow DP^{\alpha}/d\tau=0$.
+Hence we have (\ref{eq:Force Ker-dS}) as the equation of motion, with trivial solution $a^{\alpha}=0\Rightarrow P^{\alpha}=mU^{\alpha}$, i.e., the gyroscope moves along a radial geodesic.
+In the case of the TD condition, again we face the complicated Eqs.~(\ref{eq:ForceSpinGeneral})-(\ref{eq:P_U_Dixon}), not being transparent what occurs if one sets initially $\vec{U}|_{{\rm in}}=U^{r}\vec{e}_{r}$, or if the solution thereby obtained corresponds to the same physical motion above (a radial fall; in this framework it is not even obvious that it occurs).
+From the analysis with the MP condition, we know that, in order to represent the same problem, $\vec{P}=P^{z}\vec{e}_{z}=$\emph{constant}.
+It is useful to re-write Eq.~(\ref{eq:P_U_Dixon}) in terms of tidal tensors,